allisonmcw/CSE201_Group-8/Documentation_with_Instructions.md

 9. After logging in as a user:
 	<br>a.
 Comment on an app using the "Comment Here!" button.
 	<ol>
-		<li>Leads to a different frame. <b>WARNING: DO NOT PRESS CLOSE, SIMPLE PRESS MINIMIZE TO EXIT BECAUSE IF PRESSED CLOSED IT WILL CLOSE THE WHOLE MAIN FRAME.</b></li>
+		<li>Leads to a different frame.
 		<li>Choose an app to comment on.
 Leads to an app table.</li>
 		<li>You cannot delete any comment; for administrator and moderator only.</li>
 	</ol>
 	b.
 Request a new app by clicking the "All Requests" button.
 Leads to an app request form.
 	<br>c.
-After refreshing the GUI by clicking the Sort/UnSort button, app will display without a picture, this will be modified by an administrator.
+If an app is approved, it will show onto the GUI without a designated icon.
 10. After logging in as an administrator:
 	<br>a.
 Comment on an app using the "Comment Here!" button.
 	<ol>
-		<li>Leads to a different frame. <b>WARNING: DO NOT PRESS CLOSE, SIMPLE PRESS MINIMIZE TO EXIT BECAUSE IF PRESSED CLOSED IT WILL CLOSE THE WHOLE MAIN FRAME.</b></li>
+		<li>Leads to a different frame.
 		<li>Choose an app to comment on.
 Leads to an app table.</li>
 		<li>Delete a comment by entering its number and press "Delete".</li>
 	</ol>
 	b.
 Request a new app by clicking the "All Requests" button.
 Leads to an app request form.
 	<br>c.
-After refreshing the GUI by clicking the Sort/UnSort button, app will display without a picture, this will be modified by an administrator.
+Approve/Deny apps by clicking the Pending Request button.
 	<br>d.
-Accept an app request by clicking approve.
+Functions like comment: click all app requests to see and choose a number to delete/approve.
+	<br>e.
+If an app is approved, it will show onto the GUI without a designated icon.
 11. After loggin in as a moderator:
 	<br>a.
 Comment on an app using the "Comment Here!" button.
 	<ol>
-		<li>Leads to a different frame. <b>WARNING: DO NOT PRESS CLOSE, SIMPLE PRESS MINIMIZE TO EXIT BECAUSE IF PRESSED CLOSED IT WILL CLOSE THE WHOLE MAIN FRAME.</b></li>
+		<li>Leads to a different frame.
 		<li>Choose an app to comment on.
 Leads to an app table.</li>
 		<li>Delete a comment by entering its number and press "Delete".</li>
 	</ol>
 	b.
 Request a new app by clicking the "All Requests" button.
 Leads to an app request form.
 	<br>c.
-After refreshing the GUI by clicking the Sort/UnSort button, app will display without a picture, this will be modified by an administrator.
+If an app is approved, it will show onto the GUI without a designated icon.
 12. At the main GUI, try clicking on each app to see its respective information.
 13. To exit the app, simply press close on the window.